 Cook pork in an oven or using the indirect heat grilling method at 350 degrees F or until it is extremely tender, about 3 hours.
 Allow to cool, then shred, or cut into very small pieces.
 Set aside.

-For the guajillo sauce…
+Prepare the guajillo sauce

 Cook the garlic as described above.